 - Illinois Tenant Rights Laws

-- The U. S. Department of Housing and Urban Development (HUD) can aid low-income families in finding affordable rental housing and help homeowners avoid foreclosure.
+- U. S. Department of Housing and Urban Development (HUD) can aid low-income families in finding affordable rental housing and help homeowners avoid foreclosure.
 Call the Chicago Regional Office: 312-353-6236

 - Free and Low Cost Internet Assistance | HighSpeedInternet.com

-Caregiving & Children's Needs
+Caregiving & Youth Needs

 - Supporting Families During COVID provides families with telehealth evaluations and treatments for ADHD, mood disorders, autism, and anxiety disorders.
 Tips for managing behavior and remote learning are also offered.